-Accepted teens are required to attend a brief training session and must commit to one semester long volunteer period with 1-2 hour shifts per week, in-person, at the library.
-The library's volunteer semesters run from October to December (fall), February to April (spring), and June to August (summer).
-Teen Team does not run during the summer semester.
+Accepted teens are required to attend a brief training session and must commit to one semester-long volunteer period with 1-2 hour shifts per week, in-person, at the library.
+The library's volunteer semesters run from September

 How do I apply for the Teen Team?

-Applications are currently closed and will reopen for the fall semester on Tuesday, August 15th, 2023, at 7:00pm.
+Applications are currently closed and will reopen for the spring semester on Tuesday, January 2, at 7:00pm.

 Volunteer from Anywhere!